xima-media/xm_tools/docs/source/sections/tools/session.rst

         }
     }

-This session is kept for the current extension on for the current page.
-If you want to store data somewhere specific to be able to use it on other pages and/or by another extensions, you can do (see :php:meth:`SessionManager::set`):
+This session is kept for the current extension and the current page.
+If you want to store data somewhere specific to be able to use it on other pages and/or by another extensions, you can use (see :php:meth:`SessionManager::set`) with key of your choice:

 ::